Car Accident While Pregnant in NC: Medical and Legal Guide

 Thorough documentation is even more critical in pregnancy accident cases because insurance companies will aggressively challenge the connection between the accident and your complications.

-- Do not give a recorded statement to the other driver's insurance company.
-They may ask questions designed to suggest your complications were pre-existing or unrelated to the accident.
-Speak to an attorney first.
-Review our guide on what to say to an insurance adjuster.
+The other driver's insurance company will contact you and may ask to record a statement.
+Decline.
+Adjusters ask questions designed to suggest your complications were pre-existing or unrelated to the accident.
+They may also ask about seatbelt use in ways designed to establish mispositioning.
+Speak with an attorney before giving any statement.
+See our guide on what to say to an insurance adjuster.

 Emotional Impact and Mental Health